Priscilla Movie Soundtrack — Full Tracklist, Composer & FAQ

 Priscilla Movie Soundtrack Original Soundtrack List

-• Baby, I Love You by Ramones (3:45): The song “Baby, I Love You” is a song covered by the American punk rock band The Remains.
-Originally recorded by Ronaldo in 1963.
+• Baby, I Love You by Ramones (3:45): The song “Baby, I Love You” is covered by the American punk rock band the Ramones.
+It was originally recorded by the Ronettes in 1963.
 Cover versions of the Ramones’ songs were recorded in 1979 and their album “End of the Century” was released in 1980.

-• Sweet Nothin’s (Single Version) by Brenda Lee (2:23): Brenda Lee’s song “Sweet Nothin'” was released as a single in 1959.
-The song became Lee’s first major hit single on the Billboard Hot 100, peaking at the top 102.
+• Sweet Nothin’s (Single Version) by Brenda Lee (2:23): Brenda Lee’s song “Sweet Nothin’” was released as a single in 1959.
+The song became Lee’s first major hit single on the Billboard Hot 100, peaking at number 4 in April 1960.

 • Crimson & Clover by Tommy James & The Shondells (3:28): The song was released by American rock band Tommy James & the Shondells.
 The song was written by Tommy James and the band’s drummer Peter Lucia Jr., and heralded a change in the group’s sound and composition.
 The song was released as a rough mix in late 1968 after a radio station liked it.

-• (I Love You) For Sentimental Reasons (Single Version) by The Righteous Brothers (2:47): “(I Love You) For Reasons” covered by The Restless Brothers.
-The original song was written by Dick Watson and William “Pat” Best.
-The Righteous Brothers’ version of the song was released in 1965 as part of their album “Gold”.
-The song was produced by Film Spectre.
+• (I Love You) For Sentimental Reasons (Single Version) by The Righteous Brothers (2:47): “(I Love You) For Sentimental Reasons” was written by Ivory “Deek” Watson and William “Pat” Best.
+The Righteous Brothers’ version appeared on their 1965 Philles Records album Back to Back, produced by Phil Spector.

-• Country by Porches (1:50): The song is composed by Porches, a musical project of New York-based musician Aaron Main.
+• Country by Porches (1:50): The song is by Porches, a musical project of New York-based musician Aaron Maine.

-• Wade in the Water by The Soul Stirrers (3:06): “Wade in the Water” is a song featuring Sam Cooke and J. W. Alexander written and composed by The Soul Stirrers.
+• Wade in the Water by The Soul Stirrers (3:06): “Wade in the Water” is performed by the gospel group the Soul Stirrers, featuring a young Sam Cooke (who sang lead for the group in the 1950s before his solo career) alongside J. W. Alexander.

-• Goin’ Places by The Orlons (2:29): “Goin’ Places”, a song by The Orleans, an American R&B group from Philadelphia, Pennsylvania, formed in 1960
+• Goin’ Places by The Orlons (2:29): “Goin’ Places” is a song by The Orlons, an American R&B vocal group from Philadelphia, Pennsylvania, formed around 1960

-• Stratus by Kaitlyn Aurelia Smith (3:02): “Stratus” is composed by Caitlin Aurelia Smith.
-This song is from their album “EA Mart”, released on 1 April 2016.
+• Stratus by Kaitlyn Aurelia Smith (3:02): “Stratus” is by Kaitlyn Aurelia Smith, from her album “EARS”, released on April 1, 2016.
 The song is an instrumental and has been described as a visionary composition that beautifully blends synth beats and acoustic vocals.

-• Nobody Knows – Pastor T.L Barrett & the Youth Christ Choir (6:28): The song was released on January 1, 1971, as part of the album “Like a Ship… (Without a Sail)”, produced by Pastor T.L.
-Was issued by.
+• Nobody Knows – Pastor T.L Barrett & the Youth Christ Choir (6:28): The song was released as part of the 1971 album “Like a Ship… (Without a Sail)”, produced by Pastor T.L.
 Barrett and the Youth for Christ Choir.

 Priscilla Movie Soundtrack: